The relation between Block shear and coped beams.

 For the cases where the UBS=0.50, for the coped beam.

-case b, Multiple-Row beam-end conditions, where the block shear occurs for two lines of bolts and tension area will have a triangular distribution of stresses, and these stresses are not uniformly distributed, and for the middle part b, web tear out in coped beam, because we have only one line of bolts, there is a uniform tension distribution of stresses.
+In case b, Multiple-Row beam-end conditions, the block shear occurs for two lines of bolts, and the tension area will have a triangular distribution of stresses; these stresses are not uniformly distributed.

 The next posts are- post 19- Solution for Block Shear-Coped Beam Problem.